Mohanad-eng/Ros2_Action_Server/README.md

         goal_handle.succeed()
         return result
 ```
-> Let's taik about this code , here when the server receive the goal ros call the excute_callback function and store the goal in goal_handle object called by ROS when a client sends a goal.
+> Let's taIk about this code , here when the server receive the goal ros call the excute_callback function and store the goal in a goal_handle object called by ROS when a client sends a goal.

-> first we make a goal object, result object, feedback object
+> first we make a goal object, result object, feedback object.

 >goal_handle → contains the goal request from the client.

 >feedback → used to continuously send updates.